Patternslib/Patterns/demo/slides/documentation.md

 Clicking on a slide will run the slide show from that slide on.

+### Filters
+It's possible to put a filter in the URI to show only specific slides.
+Consider the following URI format:

+    <a href="my-slides.html?slides=first-slide,last-slide">Run</a>

+Using the above URL, the the slideshow(s) on the page will only show slides in list view that match any of the IDs.
+Without any IDs, all slides will be shown.
+Also in full screen mode, the slides that are not in the URI will be skipped using the keystroke navigation.

 #### Injected slideshows
 The injection pattern may be used to launch slideshows on a page as part of another design.
 When a user clicks on a slide, it will still run full window, but the list view will be integrated in the rest of the design.